 Sure, hosting webinars takes time, money, and management but if it increases your recurring revenue or optimizes the trial conversion rate then that still makes it worthwhile.
 You can also use these webinars as an opportunity to subtly advertise the other products that your company offers.

-That increases the odds that they’ll become a customer for one of your products even if it isn’t the same solution that they signed up to the trial for.
-Atlassian has been able to continuously increase their expansion MRR by cross-selling customers on their entire software lineup.
+That increases the odds that they’ll become a customer for one of your products even if it isn’t the same solution that they signed up for the trial for.
+Atlassian has been able to continuously increase its expansion MRR by cross-selling customers on its entire software lineup.

 Highlight secondary features through tooltips to drive product adoption

 Tooltips always shine when it comes to in-app guidance since they’re perfect for highlighting the subtler elements of a software solution.
 They’re especially useful for a software company with secondary onboarding flows.

 Remember, the main reason you offer free trials is to give potential customers the chance to test out all the features of your product.

 If they’re only interacting with the surface-level features then they’re missing out on the high-value, unique functions that help you differentiate yourself from the competition.

 At the end of the day, it’s these secondary features that could compel them to pay for a premium plan and keep them from switching to a competitor once they become a paying customer.